GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/veg/lai_grn/MCD15A3H_smooth/readme.txt

 Please run the workflow by executing the following commands sequentially:

-# Step 1: Create the required directories
+# Step 1: Source g5_module and create the required directories
+source g5_modules.sh
 mkdir -p logs temporary output

 # Step 2: Submit the first batch (Tasks 0 to 347)